martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 The first case, *‌circular compactness of tessellation cell* (top left), is slightly skewed Gaussian distribution with a minimum of values being in one of the extremes.
 It illustrates the range of characters with more or less distorted normal distribution.
 Median value tends to be in the middle of the range.

-The second case, *‌area covered by neighbouring cells* (top right), is tends to follow already mentioned exponential distribution, with a majority of values being in the lowest extreme and only a few in the highest.
+The second case, *‌area covered by neighbouring cells* (top right), tends to follow already mentioned exponential distribution, with a majority of values being in the lowest extreme and only a few in the highest.
 Median value tends to be close to the overall minimum.

 The third case, *‌width of a street profile* (bottom left), reflects certain rule of spatial organisation of cities.
 In this case we can see peaks around 22 and 35 metres, which are likely predominant street widths in the context of Prague.
-The minor peak at 50 meters is caused by the maximum value of the method resulting in 50 in case of open spaces.
+The minor peak at 50 meters is caused by the maximum value of the defaulting to 50 metres in case of open spaces.
 Median value tends to be in the middle of the distribution, but that is not the overall rule for all characters of similar type of distribution.

 The last case, *degree of a street node* (bottom right), is specific as the results are always integer values with a limited range.
-These are a minority, apart from this example only those measuring number of corners.
+Cases like this are a minority.
+Apart from this example only those measuring number of corners show similar behaviour.

 These are not the only types of distributions in the set, but they illustrate the variability of morphometric characters.

 Descriptive summary values of all character are presented in the table \ref{primary_chars}.
 Note that units for each character are available in section XXX.

 | id     |         mean |          std |       min |          25% |          50% |          75% |          max |
 |:-------|-------------:|-------------:|----------:|-------------:|-------------:|-------------:|-------------:|